Business Essentials, Office Furniture, workplace design

 Craftsmanship Detail

-Executive furniture tends to have bevelled edges, fancy ornate handles, and even soft-close drawers that make everything feel smoother.
+Executive furniture tends to have beveled edges, fancy ornate handles, and even soft-close drawers that make everything feel smoother.
 They boost the look and how it all works together.
 Standard furniture, though, is all about holding up over time, especially when making a bunch of it.
 So designs stay simple, easy to crank out, and swap when needed.

 Functionality and Ergonomics